tunetheweb/web-vitals/README.md

 _**Note:** see [the Page Lifecycle guide](https://developers.google.com/web/updates/2018/07/page-lifecycle-api#legacy-lifecycle-apis-to-avoid) for an explanation of why `visibilitychange` and `pagehide` are recommended over events like `beforeunload` and `unload`._

+<a name="bundle-versions"><a>

-## Bundle versions
+## Build options

-The `web-vitals` package includes builds for both the "standard" and "base+polyfill" versions, as well as different formats of each to allow developers to choose the format that best meets their needs or integrates with their architecture.
+The `web-vitals` package includes builds for the "standard", "attribution", and "base+polyfill" ([deprecated](https://github.com/GoogleChrome/web-vitals/issues/238)) builds, as well as different formats of each to allow developers to choose the format that best meets their needs or integrates with their architecture.

-The following table lists all the bundles distributed with the `web-vitals` package on npm.
+The following table lists all the builds distributed with the `web-vitals` package on npm.

 <table>
   <tr>